 Halifax to St. John’s

-With our travel dates set the next task was to figure out how to get from to B and what would we see along the way.
+With our travel dates set the next task was to figure out how to get from A to B and what would we see along the way.
 I wish I was the kind of person who could show up somewhere with nothing booked or planned and let the adventure happen but even writing that sentence out stressed me out.

 Accommodation in summer is a premium on places like Edward Island and Cape Breton, car rentals needed to be arranged and ferries (with exact date and times) were required.
 I booked airfare five months in advance and accommodation, car rental and ferries four months out.
 This may not be everyone’s experience but I’m a keener on planning and didn’t want to leave any loose ends if it could be helped.